ellenklehman/doctors-office-sql/README.md

 ##What it does
 This program creates a filing system for a doctor's office where the practice can keep track of the doctors, their specialities, their patients and insurance companies.

+##Known bugs
+You must create at least one specialty and one insurance company before trying to add any doctors to the database.
+Patients must be created before they can be added to doctors.

 MIT License.
 Copyright Ellen Lehman 2014